Autonomous Vehicles & Cities

 When it comes to enhancing delivery trucks with technology, the sky’s the limit!
 With the demand for quick deliveries increasing, it’s important to find new, safe ways to connect goods and people.
 Whether it’s freight trucks transporting bulk goods over long distances or medium-duty trucks and vans designed for retail delivery, autonomous trucking allows for all-day delivery and has positive implications for supply chain issues, driver shortages, and driver exhaustion.

 Personal mobility devices have long been electrified but have only recently found success in AV pilots.
 Large, public indoor spaces like convention centers, hospitals, and airports allow AVs to give users the independence and personal space they need door-through-door transportation.
 Companies like industry leader, WHILL, are providing innovative, life-changing solutions to those living with mobility limitations.Learn More about WHILL

 Autonomous buses provide an opportunity to create a more sustainable transit system and help a city meet its long-term emissions goals.
 These buses are high-capacity passenger transport usually operating in use-cases like bus rapid transit (BRT) routes or other public rights-of-way.
-With the first federally-backed automated BRT service set to be tested in late 2022, we’re already seeing the value autonomous buses can bring to modern cities.
+With the first federally-backed automated BRT service tested in late 2022, we’re already seeing the value autonomous buses can bring to modern cities.